Ship review: Regent Seven Seas Grandeur

 Facilities, as you would expect from a line that promises guests an ‘Unrivalled Experience’, are first-class.
 Standouts include the black, white and gold marble Serene Spa whose sauna, cold room, ‘experience shower’, and three alfresco hot tubs can be enjoyed even without a spa appointment.

 Art lovers can download a digital tour of the 1,600-piece collection of originals or wander around and peruse it at their leisure.
-World of Cruising tip: the three Picassos can be found in Prime 7 while Walter Goldfarb’s 12m-tall hand woven tapestry Enchanted Tree hangs in the atrium.
+World of Cruising tip: the three Picassos can be found in Prime 7 while Walter Goldfarb’s 12m-tall hand-woven tapestry Enchanted Tree hangs in the atrium.

-Active types will appreciate deck 12 – home to an outdoor walking/jogging, mini golf, and a net-enclosed pickleball court.
+Active types will appreciate deck 12 – home to an outdoor walking/jogging track, mini golf, and a net-enclosed pickleball court.
 While Grandeur isn’t the most obvious choice for families due to its luxe, adult vibe, kids aged 5-17 are also catered for on select voyages courtesy of the line’s Club Mariner Youth Program.

 Service throughout is exemplary: Nothing much escapes the staff who do all they can to ease guests into the relaxed vibe of the ship: you’ll instantly feel your shoulders drop as you settle on a sun lounger by the turquoise pool and are served a complimentary glass of fizz.